c-h-/universal-native-boilerplate/README.md

 #### Supported JS Features
 See the [official docs](https://facebook.github.io/react-native/docs/javascript-environment.html) for details of which JS features are supported by default.
-The web platform DOES NOT use `.babelrc`, it instead uses a babel configuration within `/web/webpack.config.js` to enable the same features in a way that works with other plugins.
+The web platform DOES NOT use `/.babelrc`, it instead uses a babel configuration located at `/web/.babelrc.json` to enable the same features in a way that works with other plugins and tree shaking.

 #### Platform Specific Code
 It's easy to add native functionality to a React Native app and consume it from JS.
 See [official docs](https://facebook.github.io/react-native/docs/native-modules-ios.html) for details.